California regulator proposes to regulate Uber like tour buses, limos

-SAN FRANCISCO (Reuters) - A California regulator issued a proposed decision on Monday classifying Uber Technologies Inc [UBER.UL] as the same type of transportation as limousines and tour buses, a finding that could change how the ride-hailing company is regulated in its home state.
+SAN FRANCISCO, March 19 (Reuters) - A California regulator issued a proposed decision on Monday classifying Uber Technologies Inc as the same type of transportation as limousines and tour buses, a finding that could change how the ride-hailing company is regulated in its home state.

 The proposed decision, issued by a commissioner for the California Public Utilities Commission, said that Uber should be classified as a charter-party carrier, a category of transportation known as TCP that mandates cars and buses comply with certain insurance and inspection requirements.